Career growth for mid-career professionals: the advantage you already have

 Ramon’s Take

 From what I’ve read, the visibility piece is where most people stall, not the skills.
 So before you sign up for another certification, spend 30 minutes writing down who outside your company could benefit from what you already know.
-That list probably matters more.
+That list of people who could benefit from your existing expertise probably has more career leverage than another credential right now.

 There is more to explore